KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 ```python
 f.close()
 ```
-Another way of opening files in Python is using **file iterators**, i.e. employing the `with` statement, which works as
+Another way of opening files in Python is using **file iterators**.
+You are using them when you open files using the `with` statement, which works as
 ```python
 with open("myfile.txt", "r") as f:
     ...